anniezh12/Florist/README.md

 # Florist

 Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/Florist`.
-To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem
+In this gem you will be able to see all the current deals provided by Florist shop.
+This gem uses web scraping to collect information and displays it in very user friendly manner .
+Moreover one of a great feature it has is very interactive and prompts users quiet often.
 ## Installation

 Add this line to your application's Gemfile: